 Position of Solar Panels

 The key to start having the most efficient output from solar panels is its position on your roof.
 Poor installation from a bad company can lead to incredibly inefficient panels that do not create a great amount of power.
 Panels should be installed correctly to ensure that sunlight directly hits the modules for optimal result.
 Make sure that it receives enough energy any time of the day particularly from 9am to 3pm.

 Another thing you need to watch out is to avoid placing it in shaded areas or any places of obstruction that can keep the panels from harnessing energy from the sun.

 Prevent an Increase in Temperature

 The efficiency of solar panels varies by temperature levels.
 Power productivity drops as the temperature gets higher.
-Adequate gaps between the solar modules and the rooftop should be considered, as this permits air to freely move and keep the heat from affecting solar panels.
+Adequate gaps of 10mm between the solar modules and the rooftop should be considered, as this permits air to freely move and keep the heat from affecting solar panels.
 By doing, you can be sure that solar panels have enough spaces to prevent from overheating that may affect the whole performance of the whole PV system.

 Keep Your Solar Panels Clean